kdps/Xanax/README.md

 Xanax is a web application framework.
-We don't trust php, php is dissonance, pain itself.
-The location of PHP is halfway.
+We don't trust php, php is dissonance, make headache, pain itself.